Shmuelnaaman/Reinforcement_Learning/README.md

 ## Please read the Report for detailed analysis.

-### This project requires Python 2.7 with the pygame library installed:
+### This code requires Python 2.7 with the pygame library installed:

 https://www.pygame.org/wiki/GettingStarted